 Accounting cybersecurity has been a hot topic of debate in the business landscape over the last decade.
-The conversation became especially relevant once remote work took over during the pandemic years and now, the post-pandemic times.
-2023 was an especially eventful year for the digital landscape, thanks to ChatGPT opening the floodgates on AI technology and allowing mass public access to some very powerful, and dangerous, tools.
+The conversation became especially relevant once remote work took over during the pandemic years and now, in the post-pandemic times.
+2023 was an especially eventful year for the digital landscape, thanks to ChatGPT opening the floodgates on AI technology and allowing mass public access to some very powerful, and potentially dangerous, tools.

 This is precisely why we have decided to tackle the subject of accounting cybersecurity today.
 Things have changed a lot over the past year.
 While much of what we noted in a previous publication titled “A Guide to Cyber Risk Management in Business Accounting” remains valid, there are some new developments and updates that we felt warranted our attention.